 How are veneers different from crowns?

-Veneers and dental crowns may seem similar, but they serve different purposes within your smile.
+Veneers and dental crowns may seem similar, but they serve different purposes.
 Patients with dental veneers will maintain most of their natural tooth structure beneath the veneer.

-Dental crowns require more enamel removal because they replace damaged teeth.
-Veneers only cover the front-facing portion of your tooth, but crowns replace the entire exterior of a tooth.
+Dental crowns need more enamel removal because they replace the entire damaged tooth.
+Veneers only cover the front-facing portion of your tooth, but crowns replace the entire exterior.
 This is why we often recommend veneers for cosmetic cases and crowns for restorative cases.

 Ready for your smile transformation?
 Schedule an appointment with Dr. Chavala Harris at Oak Grove Family and Cosmetic Dentistry.
 Call 919-899-4467 to learn more about what veneers can do for your smile.